kking935/usrp_to_tcp/README.md

 gnuradio-companion
 ```

-Open the *.grc flowgraph file from this repository (one for each radio)
+Open the *.grc flowgraph files from this repository

-Press play to run the flowgraph

-If you want to run multiple radios on the same computer for testing, use
+In a seperate terminal, use
 ```
 uhd_find_devices
 ```
+to find the serial IDs of all the usrps connected to this computer

-and copy the serial ID into the flowgraph UDH block
+Copy the desired serial ID and paste it into the usrp_ID variable block for each *.grc flowgraph files

+Finally, press play to run the flowgraph